guilro/tremble/README.md

     repository: 'https://github.com/guilro/commentit', // Required
     branch: 'master', // Required
     command: 'npm test', // Required, auto cwd in the repository
-    directory: './tmp/gitdirectory', // Directory where to clone the repository, defaults to ./tmp/<randomNumber>, removed after test
+    directory: './tmp/gitdirectory', // Directory where to clone the repository, defaults to a tmp/<randomNumber> in the module directory, removed after test
     timeout: 0 // Timeout for your command
 }, function(err, code) {
     if (err) {